pnminh/aws-solutions-architect-associate-notes-SAAC03/computing/Lambda.md

 AWS Lambda means you dont care about any infrastructure, you just upload a function to aws.
 You can than use that function from other services like  [[APIGateway]], [[SNS]] or even [[CLI]].
 You upload Lambda code as a zip.

 ## Features
+- provide direct URL for HTTP(s) connectivity. no need API gateway in front
 - Run code serverless
 - Pay per compute time
 - Scaling is automated